Your role in KiwiSaver

 The government's role in KiwiSaver

-There is a government yearly KiwiSaver contribution to members.
+There is a yearly government KiwiSaver contribution to members.
 KiwiSaver providers apply for this government contribution on behalf of their members.
 The amount of the government contribution depends on how much a member has contributed to their fund from 1 July to 30 June.
 The maximum amount the government contributes is $521.43.

 KiwiSaver is a voluntary, work-based retirement savings scheme.
 Independent KiwiSaver providers run the savings schemes.
 You can choose one of them to manage your savings.